hshi/AFQMCLAB/README.md

   //TODO: Use flag -DOPENMPALL, -DOPENMP, -DOPENMPLAPACKBLAS

   //TODO: Make sure compilor support mac

+  //TODO: Cmake, also try to make a dynamic library

   //TODO: How to do a FCI in PySCF